Roblox/roact/docs/advanced/fragments.md

 end
 ```

+We call `Roact.createFragment` and provide it a table of elements.
 When used in combination with the above `TeamList` component, this will generate the desired Roblox hierarchy:
 ```
 Frame:
 	UIListLayout